 I’ve struggled.
 I struggled with the legalism that I felt was an inherent part of our faith.
+I still do.
+It hurts my heart like I think it does God’s.
 The unconditional love and grace of God was missing for me.
-As my relationship with God continues to grow and I get to know Him better, I see how legalism breaks His heart every bit as much as refusal to obey.
+As my personal relationship with God grows and I get to know Him better, I see how legalism breaks His heart every bit as much as refusal to obey.

 Seventh-day Adventists get accused of harping on the seventh day Sabbath.
 In my personal journey, I’ve come to realize that what feels like harping to others, is just them not ignoring it.
 They recognize it, acknowledge it.
 Strive to honor all ten commandments, instead of just the nine.
 This is different from most other churches, so they find themselves having to explain it quite a bit which sounds like harping to those who don’t agree.

 They REMEMBER the seventh day to keep it holy just like it says to in the 4th commandment.
 And, yes, this is different.
 But, if “Thou shalt not lie” was ignored by most and one denomination decided to take it under their wing, they’d be accused of harping on that.
 Those “Sabbath keepers” would turn into those “Not liars”.
 Doesn’t make sense.

 Most people don’t argue that the other nine should be honored as the Word of God.
 But because they do still find it relevant and just as important as the other nine, they strive to keep it as well.

 It makes sense to me and although I know I could never do it perfectly, that’s why Jesus came.
 It’s a heart thing, not an outward actions thing.